Peet Johanson

-Peet Johanson (1881–1939) was an Estonian farmer and politician.
+Peet Johanson (21 February 1881 – 1939/9 January 1951) was an Estonian farmer and politician.

 Johanson was born on 21 February 1881 in Sürgavere Parish (now Põhja-Sakala Parish) in Kreis Fellin and worked as a farmer.
+He graduated from Viljandi Parish School in 1895.
 He was elected to the Estonian Provincial Assembly, which governed the Autonomous Governorate of Estonia between 1917 and 1919; he was then elected to the newly formed Republic of Estonia's Asutav Kogu (Constituent Assembly), serving for the whole term (1919–20) as a member of the Estonian Labour Party.
-He also served as Minister of Food between 26 October 1920 and 25 January 1921.
-Johanson died in 1939 in Germany.
+He also was Minister of Food from 26 October 1920 to 25 January 1921 before later serving as a long-time member of the Harju County government.